mohan2020/w2hsite/site/content/casestudies/heart-safe-motherhood.md

 ![alt Heart Safe Motherhood Approach](/img/peng/hsm.png)

-The HSM program utilizes Way To Health for:
+## Way to Health use

 - **Two way texting**: SMS for reminders and also to receive BP data

-- **Rules**: Implementation of a clinician designed algorithm to detect abnormalities for follow-up
+- **Rules Engine**: Implementation of a clinician designed algorithm to detect abnormalities for follow-up

 - **Alerts**: To providers or other care providers in case of violations

 - **EHR Integrations**: Two way integration to Epic to auto-enroll patients into the program and push data back into the patient flowsheet.